M5ez/M5ez/README.md

 ### Wifi

 The wifi menu allows the user to connect to an Access Point.
 The user can also turn on and off the "autoconnect" feature.
 With this feature on, M5EZ will behave like most smartphones and automatically connect to any Access Point which has been added to the autoconnect list when it was joined.

-Note that this doesn't use the `WiFi.setAutoConnect` and `WiFi.setAutoReconnect` functions of the ESP32 WiFi library: they can only connect to one access point.
+Note that this doesn't use the `WiFi.setAutoConnect` and `WiFi.setAutoReconnect` fucntions of the ESP32 WiFi library: they can only connect to one access point.
 Instead  M5ez has it's own logic for connecting, saving the ssid and password of networks you want to automatically connect to in flash.

 Below you can see how to access the stored networks as well as the stored "on/off" toggle for the autoconnect feature from code.
 You probably won't need this as `ez.wifi.menu` lets the user manage all of this.
 Note that if you do make any changes, you have to call `ez.wifi.writeFlash()` when you are done to save them to flash.